#125 To the end of Ron Brown’s line

 Over the past twenty years or so Brown has authored a plethora of books about railways and railroading in Canada.
 Rails Over the Mountains is the culmination of what the author terms his “cross-country odyssey along Canada’s rail lines,” covered in four recently published books.

-One of these, Rails Across the Prairies (Dundurn, 2012) and an earlier and updated work, The Train Doesn’t Stop Here Anymore (Dundurn 2014), could be considered as companions to his latest effort, which closes the loop on the railway heritage of western Canada.
+One of these, Rails Across the Prairies (Dundurn, 2012) and an earlier and updated work, The Train Doesn’t Stop Here Anymore (Dundurn 2014), could be considered as companions to his latest, reviewed here by Les Kozma, which closes the loop on the railway heritage of western Canada — Ed.

 Inevitably, the impressive legacy of the Canadian Pacific Railway (CPR) looms large, a transcontinental enterprise that started construction in 1881, reached Port Moody in 1886, and extended to Vancouver, the Terminal City, a year later.